SpektroAudio/NGEN-UserManual/docs/scale.md

 This approach lets the user change the **Key** and **Scale** of all **[Tracks](track.md)** simultaneously via the **SCALE** sub-menu (available in the **MAIN MENU**).

+A global Octave control is also available under the Scale sub-menu.

 ---

 ## List of Available Scales